We may earn money or products from the companies mentioned in this post.

 Filling the Empanadas

-Add a bit of corn oil to a large pan over medium heat, and add your chopped onion, crumbled tempeh and minced garlic.
+Add a bit of oil to a large pan over medium heat, and add your chopped tempeh, onion, minced garlic and dried thyme.

-Cook for about 5 minutes, or until it’s fragrant and translucent.
+Cook for about 5-8 minutes, or until it’s fragrant and the onions are translucent.

 Now stir in your chopped pepper and cubed potato, as well as all the spices, and continue cooking until the potato and pepper are soft, about 10-15 minutes.